HelianaTeixeira/WFD-TRaC-data-upto2022/README.md

   - ds2: *AggregatedData*
   source: https://discodata.eea.europa.eu/download/WISE_SOE/latest/Waterbase_T_WISE6_AggregatedData

   Data is reported by EEA member countries as individual samples from monitoring sites in the DisaggregatedData table or as annual aggregates of samples from monitoring sites in the AggregatedData table.
-Therefore data found in one table is not found in the other, and visa versa.
+Therefore data found in one table is not found in the other, and vice-versa.

 note3: SE Data in AggregatedDataByWaterBody dataset is mostly historical and currently only has GW information, thus discarded for this work.